pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/_index.md

 ---
-title_tag: "Using Pulumi: Continuous Delivery for the cloud"
+title_tag: "Continuous Delivery for the Cloud"
 meta_desc: Pulumi's approach to infrastructure as code is great for CI/CD because it uses source code to model cloud resources and integrates into any CI/CD system.
 title: Continuous Delivery
 h1: Pulumi & Continuous delivery